'I thought they were booing me!" - Mount stunned by Gomez's England boos | Goal.com

 "We are a strong side together, we get together and stay together.
 So we will just focus on the next game.”

-Tammy Abraham echoed Mount’s thoughts as he came off the bench to score his first international goal for England.
+Tammy Abraham echoed Mount’s thoughts as he came off the bench to score his first international goal for England in the 7-0 rout.

 “We had an incident today with Joe.
 We’re all England, players or fans, we need everyone to be together,” Abraham added.
 “At times like that we need fans to lift us up and help us, really.
 Going into tournaments like that, we need that.